 * Take tax and legal advice to make sure your policy is structured correctly, so it pays out tax-free

-5. Cheap Loans
+5. Low Cost Loans

 Need a loan?
 You can borrow money cheaply secured against a universal life policy.
 It's called premium financing and is available for life insurance policies.

-Private banks and premium finance companies give loans to high net worth individuals looking to borrow against their universal life insurance policies.
+Private banks and premium finance companies give loans to high-net-worth individuals looking to borrow against their universal life insurance policies.
 The life insurance company that you bought the insurance plan from may also give you a loan secured against it.

-The best bit is, you can use the loan secured against your policy for anything you like.
+The best bit is, that you can use the loan secured against your policy for anything you like.

 If you die with an outstanding loan balance, the policy financier or life insurance company will deduct the loan balance owed from the death benefit before the cash balance is paid out to your beneficiaries.

-6. Borrow Other People's Money to Finance Your Life Policy
+6. Leverage Other People's Money

 Buying life insurance with a loan is a strategy known as premium financing.
 Like a real estate loan for buying a home, you need to come up with the deposit yourself, but private banks and premium finance companies will lend you the rest of the money to help you buy your universal life policy.
 Your life insurance broker will put you in touch with a premium finance lender.